JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 1. Specify the name of a Pod library in the `pod()` function.

    In the configuration block, specify the cinterop options:

-    * `extraOpts` – to specify the list of options for a Pod library.
-For example, specific flags: `extraOpts = listOf("-compiler-option")`
+   * `extraOpts` – to specify the list of options for a Pod library, for example, a `-compiler-option` with specific flags.

+     You can use `extraOpts = listOf("-compiler-option", "-fmodules")` here to consume Objective-C headers with `@import` directives.
    * `packageName` – to specify the package name.
-If you specify this, you can import the library using the package name: `import <packageName>`.
+If you specify this, you can import the library using the package name:
+     `import <packageName>`.

 2. Specify the minimum deployment target version for the Pod library.